Ascoli Piceno

+Ascoli Piceno ([ˈaskoli piˈtʃɛːno]; Ascule; Asculum) is a comune (municipality) and capital of the province of Ascoli Piceno, in the Italian region of Marche.

 Geography

-The town lies at the confluence of the Tronto River and the small river Castellano and is surrounded on three sides by mountains.
+The town lies at the confluence of the River Tronto and the small River Castellano and is surrounded on three sides by mountains.
 Two natural parks border the town, one on the northwestern flank (Parco Nazionale dei Monti Sibillini) and the other on the southern (Parco Nazionale dei Monti della Laga).

 Ascoli has good rail connections to the Adriatic coast and the city of San Benedetto del Tronto, by highway to Porto d'Ascoli and by the Italian National Road 4 Salaria to Rome.

 History

+Ausculum of ancient Picenum was founded by the Italic (Piceni) and was originally a Sabine city.
+Asculum was also the name of other places.

-Ascoli was founded by an Italic population (Piceni) several centuries before Rome's founding on the important Via Salaria, the salt road that connected Latium with the salt production areas on the Adriatic coast.
-In 268 BC it became a civitas foederata, a "federated" city with nominal independence from Rome.
-In 91 BC, together with other cities in central Italy, it revolted against Rome, but in 89 BC was reconquered and destroyed by Pompeius Strabo in the Battle of Asculum.
-Its inhabitants acquired Roman citizenship following the war.
+Following its defeat by the Romans in 268 BC, Asculum became a civitas foederata, a "federated" city with nominal independence from Rome.
+It was later connected by the important Via Salaria, the salt road that connected Latium with the salt production areas on the Adriatic coast.

+It was the first Italian city to rise up against Rome in 91 BC during the Social War.
+An account described the city as home to a war-like people that bore generation-old grudge against Rome for encroaching on its northern territories.
+It was besieged and captured following the Battle of Asculum (89 BC).
+Discovered artifacts in the city such as sling bullets show that the siege included at least four Roman legions as well as Gallic and Spanish auxiliaries.
+Following the war, it became a municipium.
+In the triumviral period or under Augustus, it became a colonia.

 During the Middle Ages Ascoli was ravaged by the Ostrogoths and then by the Lombards of King Faroald (578).
 After nearly two centuries as part of the Lombard Duchy of Spoleto (593–789), Ascoli was ruled by the Franks through their vicars, but ultimately it was the bishops that gained influence and power over the city.

 In 1189 a free republican municipality was established but internal strife led dramatically to the demise of civic values and freedom and to unfortunate ventures against neighboring enemies.
 This unstable situation opened the way to foreign dictatorships, like those of Galeotto I Malatesta (14th century), initially recruited as a mercenary (condottiero) in the war against Fermo, and Francesco Sforza.
 Sforza was ousted in 1482, but Ascoli was again compelled to submit to the Papal suzerainty.
 In 1860 it was annexed, together with Marche and Umbria, into the newly unified Kingdom of Italy.